SLLEN: Semantic-aware Low-light Image Enhancement Network: Introduction

-{\bfseries Learning-based Methods:} With the sharp development of deep learning, we have witnessed significant progress in learning-based LLE approaches \cite{ren2019low, guo2020zero, jiang2021enlightengan, zhang2021beyond, wang2019underexposed, yang2020fidelity, zheng2021adaptive, liu2021retinex, xu2022snr, wu2022uretinex}.
-Typically, Guo \emph{et al.}\cite{guo2020zero} built a lightweight convolutional network to enhance low-light images by estimating an image-specific curve in an unsupervised way.
-Inspired by Retinex model, Wu \emph{et al.} \cite{wu2022uretinex} unfolded the LLE task into a learnable network, which decomposed a low-light image into illumination and scene reflectance to recover high-quality scenes.
 These networks are able to realize remarkable performance on most low-light datasets.
 Nevertheless, they cannot reliably correct the lightness distribution in either bright or dark regions, i.e., unable to work well on images with inhomogeneous illumination.

-Recently, a few semantic-guided learning-based efforts \cite{liang2022semantically, fan2020integrating, 9812457} have been devoted to solve this inhomogeneous illumination issue.

-To the best of our knowledge, they are all based on the output map of semantic segmentation network (SSN) to exploring the interaction between low-level feature and semantic feature.
-For instance, Liang \emph{et al.} \cite{liang2022semantically} imported the enhanced image into SSN to produce a semantic map, and then combined this map and its ground truth to design a semantic brightness loss to assist the training of network.
-Another solution advocated by \cite{fan2020integrating} is based on semantic information extracted from the output map of SSN to guide the adjustment of low-level feature.
-Its main advantage is that it does not require the ground truth of semantic segmentation map to participate during training, which makes it easier to implement compared to \cite{liang2022semantically}.
-Although this kind of algorithm alleviates the limitation of inhomogeneous illumination to some extent, their results are still prone to inevitable poor visual effects.
-This is since SSN might lose efficacy for some cases, which may make its outputs impossible to provide the accurate semantic feature.
+Recently, a few semantic-guided learning-based efforts \cite{liang2022semantically, fan2020integrating, TIPsemantic, 9812457} have been devoted to solving such inhomogeneous pollution issue.
+To the best of our knowledge, they are all based on the output map of semantic segmentation (SS) network to explore the interaction between low-level feature and semantic feature.
+For instance, Liang \emph{et al.} \cite{liang2022semantically} imported the enhanced image into SS network to produce a semantic map, and then combined this map and its ground truth to design a semantic brightness loss to assist the training of LLE network.
+Another solution advocated by \cite{fan2020integrating, TIPsemantic} is based on semantic information extracted from the output map of SS network to guide the adjustment of low-level feature.
+The main advantage is that it does not require the ground truth of SS map to participate during training, which makes it easier to implement compared to \cite{liang2022semantically}.
+Although this kind of algorithm can alleviate the limitation of inhomogeneous illumination to some extent, their results are still prone to inevitable poor visual effects.
+This is since SS network might lose efficacy for some cases, which makes its outputs impossible to provide the accurate semantic feature.